-Diary Of A Busker Day 320 Wednesday January 30th Winchester High Street (1. opposite Bellis, Time: 1:30-2pm, 2. opposite Vodafone, Time: 2:24-3:43pm
+Diary Of A Busker Day 320 Wednesday January 30th 2013 Winchester High Street 1.
+Opposite Bellis.
+Time: 1:30-2pm 2.
+Opposite Vodafone.
+Time: 2:24-3:43pm

-After a couple of songs, I notice my usually friendly (and complimentary) Ian, talking to Demelza and occasionally looking towards me – a position and attitude he maintains throughout my set.
-Oh, I get it – he’s a Demelza groupie now.
+After a couple of songs, I notice my usually friendly and complimentary Ian, talking to Demelza and occasionally looking towards me; a position and attitude he maintains throughout my set.
+Oh, I get it, he’s a Demelza groupie now, is he?!
 The turn-coat.
 The traitor!
 And now he’s guarding her CDs while she goes off for a few minutes and he’s STILL not acknowledging me.
 The Jezebel!
 No, I’ll not forgive him for this.

 During my break, I chat to one of the charity workers – a girl, early 20s, white platinum hair.
 I tell her she must get pretty cold out here – the temperature’s OK – about 9 degrees, but it’s very windy.
 I ask how often her breaks are; every 2 hours, she says.